Orderability of Homology Spheres Obtained by Dehn Filling: Background

 \subsection{Preliminaries in graph theory}

 To study holonomy extension locus, we need some basic definitions from graph theory.
-We call a graph finite if its edge set and vertex set are both finite.
-In fact, a holonomy extension locus is still slightly different from a finite graph.
-It is the union of a finite graph part and finitely many branches going to infinity.
-So we need some proper notion to describe it and we can use the notion finite graph with finitely many points removed.
+We call a graph finite if both of its edge set and vertex set are finite.
+In fact, a holonomy extension locus could be viewed as the union of infinite sheets, each of which is a planer graph but still slightly different from a finite graph.
+It contains both a finite graph part and finitely many branches going to infinity.
+So we need some proper notion to describe it, and we can use the notion finite graph with finitely many points removed.